Organizational History, Awards and Program Services

 Central City Community Health Center was founded July 26, 1994, by a group of community advocates in South Los Angeles, with a mission “to provide quality health and human services to the medically underinsured and low-income population in a culturally relevant manner.”
 From 1994 to 2002, the clinic operated as a part-time licensed community clinic staffed by a physician assistant providing limited services.

-Central City Community Health Care currently provides comprehensive primary care, obstetrics/gynecology, family planning, mental health services, chiropractic care, family practice, pediatrics, podiatry, drug/HIV/STD testing, on-site Medi-Cal eligibility assistance, chronic disease management, and HIV/AIDS case management services.
+Central City Community Health Center provides comprehensive primary care, obstetrics/gynecology, family planning, mental health services, chiropractic care, family practice, pediatrics, podiatry, drug/HIV/STD testing, on-site Medi-Cal eligibility assistance, chronic disease management, and HIV/AIDS case management services.
 Services are also conducted through site-run prevention programs, including the Comprehensive Perinatal Services Program, Vaccine for Children Program, Child Health and Disability Program, Family Planning, Access, Care and Treatment (Family PACT), and its South Los Angeles-based mobile clinic provides the same care to area homeless shelters and residential facilities for mentally ill adults.